Complete Guide to Losing Fat

 to see how you are.

-Does it matter what I eat? as long as you eat the right amount of calories?
+Does it matter what I eat?
+As long as you eat the right amount of calories?

 Correct?